 Don't stop taking an antidepressant without talking to your doctor first.
 Antidepressants aren't considered addictive, but sometimes physical dependence (which is different from addiction) can occur.

 Stopping treatment abruptly or missing several doses can cause withdrawal-like symptoms, and quitting suddenly may cause a sudden worsening of depression.
 Work with your doctor to gradually and safely decrease your dose.

 Antidepressants and pregnancy

-If you're pregnant or breast-feeding, some antidepressants may pose an increased health risk to your unborn child or nursing child.
+or breast-feeding, some antidepressants may pose an increased health risk to your unborn child or nursing child.
 Talk with your doctor if you become pregnant or you're planning to become pregnant.

 Antidepressants and increased suicide risk

 Most antidepressants are generally safe, but the Food and Drug Administration (FDA) requires all antidepressants to carry a black box warning, the strictest warning for prescriptions.
 In some cases, children, teenagers and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.